mahmoudjhonny/Agency-Web-Template/README.md

 ## About project:
 ### Simple Landing page website for startup company

-## Technolegy using in this is project:
+## Technology using in this is project:
 ### HTML5
 ### CSS3